I fought against the bottle, but I had to do it drunk. - Leonard Cohen

 The wine media-related industry, in other words, is in a sorry state of affairs.
 Which is why, when you actually examine the way the subject of wine is addressed in both print and online publications, you are pretty much reading the same things repeated over and over again.
 Most writers simply copy what’s been written by other writers, ad infinitum.
 What’s worse, a lot of the information being copied is just plain wrong.
 That means it’s bad information that gets repeated, ad infinitum.

 Let’s pick out just one of them: The entire idea of “100-point” scores, one of the most fallacious ways of talking about wines ever invented.
 Why?
 Because wine quality isn’t actually perceived by any human being in these terms.
 Wine, they say, is an art and a science, which it is.
 Another art that is performed with something of an accomplished, mathematical rigor is music.
 When talking about a song by, say, the Beatles or the Rolling Stones, would you give “Yesterday” a 95 and “Paint It Black” a 92?
 Of course not.
 That would be stupid.
-Some people love “Yesterday,” and many people are crazy about “Paint It Black.”
-But you don’t apply numbers when you evaluate these songs.
-At a certain level, these are all great songs, and any perception of “quality” is strictly personal, and any attempt to say what is better, best, not so good or worse is highly suspect.
-Common sense tells you that.
+Some people love “Yesterday” and some people hate it.
+Many people think “Paint It Black” is a dumb song and no doubt some people think it’s one of the greatest songs ever written.
+Therefore, numbers would be useless beause any perception of “quality” is strictly personal.
+You can’t say what’s better, best or not so good.
+That’s common sense.

-It’s the same thing when comparing, say, Beethoven to Mozart, F. Scott Fitzgerald to Hemingway, the movies of directed by Scorsese compared to Spielberg, Manet compared to Monet, and on and on.
-Numerical ratings would never apply here, and neither do they apply to the finest wines of the world, which are just as artistic, just as unique unto themselves, and just as personal when it comes to perception of quality or expression of preference.
+It’s the same thing when comparing, say, Beethoven to Mozart, F. Scott Fitzgerald to Hemingway, the movies directed by Scorsese compared to Spielberg’s, Manet compared to Monet, and on and on.
+Numerical ratings do not apply, and neither do they apply to the finest wines of the world, which are just as artistic, just as unique unto themselves, and just as personal when it comes to perception of quality as any expressions of aesthetic value.

 In fact, even more so when it comes to wines, because much of the quality of wines is connected directly to where they are grown.
 Simply put, the finest wines or the world are reflections of their regions, their vineyard sources, and what we call their terroir or “sense of place.”
 It’s an agricultural practice as much as an artistic concept, in which Nature plays a huge role, exerting a direct impact on both terroir and circumstances related to each and every vintage.
 Appreciation, invariably, is in the eye of the beholder.
-How do you put numbers, or 100-point scores, on something of this magnitude?
+How do you put numbers, or 100-point scores, on something of this magnitude (I am always in awe of Nature)?
 You can’t, of course.
 It’s silly.

 Not that I haven’t learned a great deal from other people.
 At the beginning of my career as a wine professional (in 1978… I now qualify as something of an “old-timer”), I had my mentors, just like everyone else does when they start out.
 I’d say they were people like the legendary winemaker André Tchelistcheff or the groundbreaking wine importer Kermit Lynch.
 Today I hang on to the utterances of winemakers such as Greg La Follette, vintners such as Bruce Neyers, or amazing grape growers such as Markus Bokisch, Steve McIntyre, Ehren Jordan or Tegan Passalacqua.
 These aren’t just “anybody,” they’re people who have come about their reputations honestly—through hard work, perseverance, employing great instincts and flashes of insight that have accumulated into hefty, unimpeachable bodies of work.

 It would be the height of arrogance to say I wish more wine journalists were like me.
-I wouldn’t say that because I know I’m no genius; besides, I wouldn’t want anyone to be like me (what would be the point, when you’re trying differentiate yourself?).
-But I like to think I also go about my business honestly, building upon over 40 years of labor in my own tiny speck of the wine universe.
-If you have any doubt, just look at my photos.
+I wouldn’t say that because I know I’m no genius, and far from the most talented writer and photographer.
+Besides, I wouldn’t want anyone to be like me (what would be the point, when you’re trying differentiate yourself?).
+But I like to think I also go about my business honestly, building upon over 45 years of labor in my own tiny speck of the wine universe.
+If you have any doubt, just look at my photos (re randycaparosophotography.com).
 They may not be the finest in the world from a technical standpoint, but they make their point in terms of being exactly what they are: Vivid depictions that take you to a place—a world of wine as perceived through the eyes of someone who believes the most compelling wines are the products of grapes, Nature and people, reflecting an aesthetic medium that strongly resists pat descriptions or delusional pronouncements.

 Thank you, R.C.